 It is expected that draft rules for the medical cannabis industry will be in place within four months after the enactment of the Medical Cannabis Patient Care Act.

 What is left is for the regulations to be made so that industry players can start getting ready to cultivate, manufacture and distribute medical cannabis to the licensed dispensaries.
 It is hoped that this next phase will not drag out in the same way that passing the law did after the referendum of 2014.
-The Flowr Corporation (TSX.V: FLWR) and Supreme Cannabis Company Inc. (TSX.V: FIRE) (OTCQX: SPRWF) wish the U.S. Virgin Islands a speedy implementation of their medical cannabis program.
+Supreme Cannabis Company Inc. (TSX.V: FIRE) (OTCQX: SPRWF) and others wish the U.S. Virgin Islands a speedy implementation of their medical cannabis program.

 CannabisNewsWire (CNW) is an information service that provides (1) access to our news aggregation and syndication servers, (2) CannabisNewsBreaks that summarize corporate news and information, (3) enhanced press release services, (4) social media distribution and optimization services, and (5) a full array of corporate communication solutions.
 As a multifaceted financial news and content distribution company with an extensive team of contributing journalists and writers, CNW is uniquely positioned to best serve private and public companies that desire to reach a wide audience of investors, consumers, journalists and the general public.
 CNW has an ever-growing distribution network of more than 5,000 key syndication outlets across the country.
 By cutting through the overload of information in today’s market, CNW brings its clients unparalleled visibility, recognition and brand awareness.
 CNW is where news, content and information converge.